EM-GeekLab/NexusGate/README.en.md

 With the rapid development of Large Language Model (LLM) technology, intelligent Agents and AI applications built on LLMs are being widely deployed in enterprises.
 NexusGate provides a comprehensive platform for managing, tracking, debugging, analyzing, and optimizing these **LLM-based intelligent Agent applications**.
 Whether it's simple ChatBots, complex multi-step Agent workflows, or knowledge base applications integrated with RAG (Retrieval Augmented Generation), NexusGate offers a unified monitoring and management experience.

-Designed for AI developers and enterprise administrators, NexusGate features an intuitive management interface and developer-friendly REST APIs, providing functionalities such as **LLM call logging**, **Agent runtime performance tracking**, **Token cost analysis**, **multi-platform model unified management**, **enterprise-grade AI application governance**, and **inference service monitoring**.
+Designed for AI developers and enterprise administrators, NexusGate features an intuitive management interface and developer-friendly REST APIs, providing functionalities such as **LLM call logging**, **Agent runtime performance tracking**, **Token cost analysis**, **LLM request traffic control**, **multi-platform model unified management**, **enterprise-grade AI application governance**, and **inference service monitoring**.
 On NexusGate, developers can optimize Agent configurations based on detailed LLM interaction history, while enterprise administrators can use a centralized monitoring dashboard to manage all LLM-based intelligent applications within the enterprise from a single point, improving overall management and development efficiency.

 ## ✨ Key Features